pinchbv/floor/docs/database-views.md

 If you want to define static `SELECT`-statements which return different types than your entities, your best option is to use `@DatabaseView`.
 A database view can be understood as a virtual table, which can be queried like a real table.

-A database view in floor is defined and used similarly to entities, with the main difference being that access is read-only, which means that update, insert and delete functions are not possible.
+A database view in flat is defined and used similarly to entities, with the main difference being that access is read-only, which means that update, insert and delete functions are not possible.
 Similarly to entities, the class name is used if no `viewName` was set.

 ```dart